UBC-CS/cpsc330-2021W2/docs/course_info.md

 - If you plan to engage in non-course-related activity in lecture (Facebook, YouTube, chatting with friends, etc), please sit in the last row of the room to avoid distracting your classmates.
 - Do not distribute any course materials (slides, homework assignments, solutions, notes, etc.) without permission.
 - Do not photograph or record lectures (audio or video) without permission.
-- If you commit to working with a partner on an assignment, do your fair share of the work.
 - If you have a problem or complaint, let the instructor(s) know immediately.
 Maybe we can fix it!

 ## Working during the COVID-19 global pandemic